jdiejim/pokedex-blog/README.md

 Notes on the style and elements:

 * sprite-image will contain the selected pokemon sprite
-* the data-char class refers to the characterstics of the pokemon (id, type, abilities)
+* the data-char class refers to the characterstics of the pokemon (id, name, type)

 Next go back to App and import DetailView.
 Finally, render it by placing it inside the parent element.